Uniform Complexity for Text Generation: Generation Setup

 \subsection{Generation Models}

+To test whether large neural language models are capable of UCTG, we selected the GPT-2 class of models \cite{radford2019language} for analysis due to its notable extensive use in the NLP community for the narrative generation task \cite{see-etal-2019-massively,xu-etal-2020-megatron,akoury-etal-2020-storium,chang-etal-2021-changing}.
+Aside from human generations at hand, we used three variations of GPT-2\footnote{\url{https://huggingface.co/gpt2}} for comparison as listed below:\\

+\textbf{Base GPT-2}.
+This model is the standard off-the-shelf medium version with 355M parameters from Huggingface.
+We refer to this model as the base version as it is used without any fine-tuning. \\

+\textbf{Finetuned GPT-2 for General Narrative Generation} \cite{delucia-etal-2021-decoding}.
+This model uses the GPT-2 medium version that has been fine-tuned for general narrative generation using the same \textsc{WritingPrompts} dataset in \citet{fan-etal-2018-hierarchical} and has been optimized with the best hyperparameters for maximum fluency and diversity of content. \\

+\textbf{Finetuned GPT-2 with Uniformly Complex Texts}.
+This model also uses the GPT-2 medium version but we fine-tuned it using datasets from \textsc{Newsela} and \textsc{ELG}. \textsc{Newsela}\footnote{\url{https://newsela.com/data/}} is a collection of 10,787 professionally-written news articles in English with over 4-5 different variations in reading levels \cite{scarton2018text,xu-etal-2016-optimizing,xu-etal-2015-problems}.
+We also add another data source from the European Language Grid (\textsc{ELG})\footnote{\url{https://live.european-language-grid.eu/catalogue/corpus/9477}} compiled by \citet{breuker2022cefr} which contains 1,200 curated stories in all levels of the Common European Framework of Reference for Languages (CEFR).
+We refer to both of these language resources as \textit{professionally-written} and \textit{uniformly complex} as they have been produced and classified by expert writers in contrast to the \textsc{WritingPrompts} dataset in \citet{fan-etal-2018-hierarchical} where the authors of narrative continuations are Reddit users and are non-experts.
+For the fine-tuning setup, we use the same recipe found in \citet{delucia-etal-2021-decoding}.
+We upload the finetuned model in Hugginface for public access\footnote{\url{https://huggingface.co/josephimperial/uniform-complex-gpt2-med}}. \\

-To test whether large neural language models are capable of UCTG, we selected the GPT-2 model \cite{radford2019language} for analysis due to its notable extensive use in the NLP community in the narrative generation task \cite{see-etal-2019-massively,xu-etal-2020-megatron,akoury-etal-2020-storium,chang-etal-2021-changing}.
-We used two versions of GPT-2: the small, off-the-shelf version with 117M parameters from Huggingface\footnote{\url{https://huggingface.co/gpt2}} and the finetuned model from \citet{delucia-etal-2021-decoding} using the same \textsc{WritingPrompts} dataset with the train split.
-We no longer needed to reiterate trying out various top-$p$ and top-$k$ values as this has been exhaustively explored in \citet{delucia-etal-2021-decoding}.
-According to the study, the best values for nucleus sampling or top-$p$ for the narrative generation task ranges from 0.7 to 0.95 wherein generated stories are more vivid and of better quality as evaluated through human and automatic means.
-For this work, we set top-$p$ to 0.7.
+For the decoding setup, \citet{delucia-etal-2021-decoding} reports that the best values for nucleus sampling or top-$p$ for the narrative generation task range from 0.70 to 0.90 wherein generated stories are more vivid and of better quality as evaluated through human and automatic means.
+Thus, for this work, we set top-$p$ to 0.90 for all GPT-2 models.